God's Little Acre

 Jerzy Skolimowski's newest film, EO, employs six donkeys to play the titular role.
 The collectiveness composing his identity is counter to what follows: EO is consistently ripped out of places and away from other people and animals.

 People give EO all sorts of things: a name, unpaid jobs, shackles, food, warm company and romance.
 They furnish him injuries a living being can barely sustain.
-A sense of connection: one so mysterious and strong that it may be worth living and dying for.
+A sense of connection-- one so mysterious and strong; it may be worth living and dying for.

 Colors are saturated to the breaking point or as grey and white as a frozen forest.
 Bright red rattles outward.
 Sounds hammer and shatter; a call of alarm.
 Distance is crossed but the movie conceals much in the passage of time.
 A birthday is remarked upon once, though its unclear if EO has had several or one.